Great White: Split with Jack Russell and rotating singers (2010–present)

 In February 2017, it was announced that Great White would appear at Rockingham Festival 2017, to be held at Nottingham Trent University, UK, between October 20 and 22, 2017, the band scheduled to appear on Sunday 22nd.
-In late June, it was announced that Jack Russell's Great White would celebrate the 30th anniversary of 1987's Once Bitten by announcing a tour and a new acoustic album titled Once Acoustically Bitten, which was released on July 14.
+In late June, it was announced that Jack Russell's Great White would celebrate the 30th anniversary of Once Bitten by announcing a tour and a new acoustic album titled Once Acoustically Bitten, which was released on July 14, 2020.
 They performed material from both albums with the former being performed in its entirety on some shows.
-Prior to the tour, the band previewed material from the acoustic album on June 29 at the Guitar Center in Los Angeles.
+Before the tour, the band previewed material from the acoustic album on June 29 at the Guitar Center in Los Angeles.

-On July 9, 2018, Great White announced that they had parted ways with Terry Illous as their singer, a situation that he was not aware of until he found out "through an e-mail and the Internet", and he was replaced by Mitch Malloy.
-Guitarist Mark Kendall later claimed that one of the reasons the band had parted ways with Illous was because the chemistry "wasn't working", and added that they "were kind of growing apart from Terry a little bit — not really for any reason.
+On July 9, 2018, Great White announced that they had parted ways with Terry Ilous as their singer, a situation that he was not aware of until he found out "through an e-mail and the Internet", and he was replaced by Mitch Malloy.
+Guitarist Mark Kendall later claimed that one of the reasons the band had parted ways with Ilous was because the chemistry "wasn't working", and added that they "were kind of growing apart from Terry a little bit — not really for any reason.
 Nothing like big fights or anything."

-On July 9, 2020, amidst growing COVID-19 numbers, Great White played an outdoor show in Malloy's birthplace, Dickinson, North Dakota as part of "First on First Dickinson Summer Nights".
+On July 9, 2020, amidst growing COVID-19 numbers, Great White played an outdoor show in Malloy's birthplace, Dickinson, North Dakota, as part of "First on First Dickinson Summer Nights".
 While numerous events have been imposing restrictions, such as wearing masks and social distancing, "First on First" has no such rules in place.
 The concert did draw attention for the lack of safety measures during the pandemic, after which the band released a public apology statement.

 On May 31, 2022, Great White announced they had parted ways with Mitch Malloy and replaced him with vocalist Andrew Freeman of Last in Line, and shortly thereafter, the band embarked on its first major tour with Freeman.
 The new lineup also intends to work on new music in the future.
 On October 19, it was announced that Brett Carlisle (who filled in for Freeman a month prior on several dates) was the new vocalist of the band, due to Freeman's commitment with Last in Line.

+On July 17, 2024, Jack Russell announced that he was retiring from touring, following "a recent diagnosis of Lewy body dementia and Multiple system atrophy" from May of that year.
+He died nearly a month after the announcement, on August 7, 2024, at the age of 63, leaving Kendall and Holland as the two remaining original members.
+Jack Russell's Great White was subsequently renamed Once Bitten.